mindis/multimap/docs/overview.md

 <span class="qa-a" /> Multimap is designed for relatively small keys like dictionary words.
 Therefore, the footprint of the entire key set is rather small compared to all in-memory blocks that are used as write buffers.
 Furthermore, the library aims to run on server machines which tend to have more and more memory available.
 And of course, an internal hash table is a lot faster and easier to maintain than a partly externalized B+ tree or something similar.

 <span class="qa-q" /> Why both keys and values have to be byte arrays?<br>
-<span class="qa-a" /> Keep it simple and do not reinvent the wheel.
-There are plenty of very good [serialization libraries](https://en.wikipedia.org/wiki/Comparison_of_data_serialization_formats) available so that users can freely choose their preferred method.
+<span class="qa-a" /> Multimap aims to keep things simple.
+There are plenty of very good <a href="https://en.wikipedia.org/wiki/Comparison_of_data_serialization_formats" target="_blank">serialization libraries</a> available so that users can freely choose their preferred method.
 Reading and writing raw binary data also makes Multimap independent from such libraries which in turn facilitates data exchange with different programming languages and/or systems.
-On the other hand, due to lack of type information Multimap cannot operate on individual fields of composite types without injecting packing and unpacking functions.
+On the other hand, due to lack of type information Multimap cannot operate on individual fields of composite types without injecting code for packing/unpacking.

 <span class="qa-q" /> Why values cannot be replaced in-place?<br>
 <span class="qa-a" /> Values are written to disk in the same order as they were put without leaving any gaps.
 Therefore, if a new value is larger than the old one there is simply not enough room for it.
 An in-place replacement would be possible, though, if the value size is fixed.
 Maybe this option will be provided in further releases.
 Anyway, replacing values is considered a little-frequented operation.
-If you really want to have the new value at the old position you need to run [optimize](cppreference#map-optimize) passing in a compare function in order to sort all lists accordingly.
+If you really want to have the new value at the old position you need to run an [optimize](#multimap-optimize) operation passing in a compare function to sort all lists accordingly.

 <span class="qa-q" /> Why is there no sort method for the list associated with a key?<br>
 <span class="qa-a" /> A sort method would be possible from an implementation point of view, but as a list grows the cost of calling this method increases as well.
 Users that are not aware about the complexity might trigger it carelessly too often, e.g. after every single replace operation, finally slowing down the entire system.